 At the right and left sides of the central Sarasvati are eight further forms of Sarasvati.
 Descending on the viewers left is a red Sarasvati with one face and two hands titled 'Sarasvati Arising from the Manjushri Cycle.'
 Followed by Red Sarasvati with three faces and six hands. followed by a peaceful seated white Vajra Sarasvati with a book supported on an utpala flower.
 Followed by another white Vajra Sarasvati holding a book in the left hand.

 Descending on the viewers right from the top is Orange Sarasvati holding a sword and a book similar in appearance to Arapachana Manjushri.
-Followed by white Sarasvati in a five deity configuration.
-Followed by Vina Sarasvati, white, holding a lute - stringed instrument.
-Followed by Vajra Sarasvati, red in colour, with three faces and six hands according to the Krishna Yamari [Tantra].
+Followed by white Maha Sarasvati in a five deity configuration based on the Forty-fourth Mantra of chapter three of the Siddhaikavira Tantra.
+The four accompanying goddesses are Prajna, Medha, Mati and Smriti.
+Below that is Vina Sarasvati, white, holding a lute - stringed instrument.
+Followed by Vajra Sarasvati, red in colour, with three faces and six hands according to the Krishna Yamari Tantra.